timotheeandres/eeproperty_hacs/README.md

 ## API Customization

-You'll need to update the API endpoints in `api.py` to match the actual eeProperty API:
+You'll need to update the API endpoints in `api.py` to match the actual eeproperty API:

 - Authentication endpoint
 - Machine list endpoint